javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/05-native-prototypes/article.md

 }
 ```

-That's more efficient, because evades creation of an extra array object `[]`.
-From the other side -- more letters to write it.
+That's more efficient, because it avoids the creation of an extra array object `[]`.
+On the other hand, it is longer to write.

 ## Summary